-The following export product groups represent the highest dollar value in American global shipments during 2016.
+The following export product groups categorize the highest dollar value in American global shipments during 2019.
 Also shown is the percentage share each export category represents in terms of overall exports from the United States.

 The following types of American product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.